Cleanser for Oily Skin: What to Look for and How to Use It

 Before you choose a cleanser, make sure of your skin type.
 You know you have oily skin when you experience oiliness a few minutes after cleansing.
 This greasy feeling doesn’t just affect the T-zone, which can naturally get oily because it has the most concentration of sebaceous glands on the face.
 In oily skin, the oiliness is all over the face.

 Cleansing is the foundation of any skincare routine, but with oily skin, it’s make-or-break.
 The way you clean your face and the products that you use can affect your skin condition.
+Understanding how to use cleanser for oily skin properly can help you manage excess oil and prevent breakouts.
 If you have acne, which is common in oily skin, can make your acne worse and increase your skin’s oil production.